Rental Application Forms: What to Include & Free Templates

 7. Employment & Income Information

 Collecting employment and income information is a standard tenant screening practice.
-Employment history provides information on current and past employers along with information on their position, income, length of employment, and employer contact information.
+Employment history provides information on current and past employers and their position, income, length of employment, and employer contact information.
 Landlords can also collect pay stubs as part of the application packet to help verify the employment information provided.

 8. Background Information

-The background information on a long-term rental application form typically requests information regarding a tenant’s bank accounts, charge or credit cards, other liabilities, and whether they have pets.
-Other items that can be included in this section are education information, whether applicants smoke, if they play a musical instrument, and so forth.
-This section allows tenants to provide more information on themselves to help with their application approval.
+The background information on a long-term rental application form typically requests information regarding a tenant’s bank accounts, charges or credit cards, other liabilities, and whether they have pets.
+Whether applicants smoke or play a musical instrument can also be included.
+This section allows tenants to provide more details on themselves to help with their application approval.

-For example, if the sum of rent plus loan liabilities exceeds the income provided, landlords should question payment ability.
 Also, pet information should align with the landlord’s pet policy.
-However, if the pet is an emotional support animal, landlords should ensure they follow the Fair Housing rules and request documentation.
+However, if the pet is an emotional support or service animal, landlords should ensure they follow the Fair Housing rules and request documentation.

 9. Personal & Professional References

-The references section is broken into two sections consisting of personal and professional references.
-Reference’s name, relation to tenant, and contact information should be provided in this section.
-Personal references should know the tenant for over a year, and they don’t always have to be related to the tenant.
-Business references, on the other hand, can be a tenant’s doctor, attorney, accountant, co-workers, manager, business associate, and so on.
+The references section is broken into two sections: personal and professional.
+A reference’s name, relation to the tenant, and contact information should be provided.
+Personal references should know the tenant for over a year and don’t always have to be related to the tenant.
+On the other hand, business references can be a tenant’s doctor, attorney, accountant, co-worker, manager, or business associate.

 10. Emergency Contact Information